polubarev/tg_habtis_bot_v3/README.md

 - Add LLM prompt templates and schema-driven extraction using LangChain + OpenRouter.
 - Wire STT provider (Whisper) and media download pipeline with proper auth and storage.
 - Add tests (unit + integration) per the technical description.

+# TODOs
+- update habit feature
+- option to choose habit for deletion using buttons